-First, to the general theme of negotiating, you’ll find that established franchisors are unwilling to change even a word because it could leave them exposed to the entire network with regard negotiating new terms.
-Franchisors spend a great deal of money developing their disclosure documents and franchise agreements, and although offered to prospective franchisees for consideration, are written to favor the creator.
-You are entitled to review them, critique them, refer them to your attorney, accountant and other counselors, and even request changes, but the bottom line action on your part will boil down to one basic move – accept or reject the opportunity.
+First, you’ll find that established franchisors are unwilling to change a word.
+It could leave them exposed to the entire network requesting such changes.
+Disclosure documents are expensive to develop and they will always favor the franchisor.
+Why wouldn’t they?
+You can review them, critique them, refer them to your attorney, accountant and other counselors, and yes, even request changes.
+But the bottom line action on your part will boil down to one basic move – accept or reject the opportunity.

 Third, the lease agreement is generally between the franchisee and landlord.
 The franchisor wants nothing to do with that potential liability except in cases where the franchisee fails and the franchisor might desire an option (not a commitment, but an option) on taking over the location and phone number.

-The bare fact of life is that you should expect support from a good franchisor, but the success or failure of your individual unit is your responsibility.
+You should expect support from a good franchisor, but the success or failure of your individual unit is your responsibility.
 If you fail, you fail.
 Yes, the franchisor will have a failure on its books, but will be looking for the next sale.

 A note of caution: If you happen to find a franchisor who’s been around for a long time and willing to bend the rules to gather up your franchise fee — you ought to be thinking hard about running the other way.